DeepLabCut/DeepLabCut/docs/functionDetails.md

 ```python
 deeplabcut.refine_tracklets(path_config_file, pickle_or_h5_file, videofile_path, min_swap_len=2, min_tracklet_len=2, trail_len=50)
 ```
-HOT KEYS IN THE GUI:
+HOT KEYS IN THE Tracklet GUI:
 ```
 Key D: activate "drag" so you can adjust bodyparts in that particular frame
 Key I: invert the position of a pair of bodyparts